Crystalline comparison isomorphisms in $p$-adic Hodge theory: the absolutely unramified case: Crystalline cohomology and pro- etale cohomology

 Combining this with Lemma \ref{quasi}, we deduce the following quasi-isomorphisms in the filtered derived category

 The desired quasi-isomorphism follows from \eqref{eq.quasicor1} and \eqref{eq.quasicor2}.
-When furthermore $\cX$ admits a lifting of Frobenius $\sigma$, one checks easily that both quasi-isomorphisms are compatible with Frobenius, hence the last part of our corollary. \end{proof}
+When moreover $\cX$ admits a lifting of Frobenius $\sigma$, one checks that both quasi-isomorphisms are compatible with Frobenius, hence the last part of our corollary. \end{proof}

 \begin{rk} Recall that $G_k$ denotes the absolute Galois group of $k$.
 Each element of $G_k$ defines a morphism of $U_{\bk}$ in the pro-\'etale site $X_{\proet}$ for any $\cU\in \cX_{\proet}$ with $U:=\cU_k$.
 Therefore, the object $R\overline{w}_{\ast}(\LL\otimes \BBcr)$ comes with a natural Galois action of $G_k$.
 With this Galois action, one checks that the quasi-isomorphism in Corollary \ref{quasicor} is also Galois equivariant. \end{rk}